jtimlin/sodering/README.md

 # SODERING GLAZING LTD.

-This is the portfolio project nr 1 for Code Institute.
-This is a website for a company called Sodering glazing Ltd. (Södertörns/Södering inglasning AB) who is located in Sweden Stockholm.

-Company sales balcony and terrace glass roofs and glazings.
+This project serves as Portfolio Project #1 for Code Institute.
+It involves creating a website for Sodering Glazing Ltd. (Södertörns/Södering Inglasning AB), a Swedish company based in Stockholm.
+The company specializes in selling balcony and terrace glass roofs, as well as various glazing solutions.

 ![Site view across devices](/assets/images-readme/devices-layout.png)